devodo/DivertR/docs/Redirect.md

 Console.WriteLine(fooProxy.Name); // "MrFoo 1 2 3"
 ```

-> The `Relay.Next` property is a proxy that relays calls to the next via that matches.
+> The `Relay.Next` property is a proxy that relays calls to the next Via that matches.
-> If no redirects match it will relay to the root.
+> If no Vias match it will relay to the root.
 > The Root and Next properties can also be accessed directly from the call argument for convenience.

 ## Call forwarding

-A via can call `CallRoot()` to forward the call to the target method of the root instance:
+A Via can call `CallRoot()` to forward the call to the target method of the root instance:

 ```csharp
 fooRedirect